The small islands of Bermuda are rich with natural and man made attractions. Highlights of Bermuda are:

 - Sessions House - Hamilton.
 Large parliament building, constructed in 1819 in Neo-Renaissance style.
 The massive clock tower was added in 1887.

 - Carter House - St. George.
-Very old house, built circa 1640, today serves as a museum.
+Very old house, built around 1640, today serves as a museum.

 - Verdmont Museum - Smith's Parish.
-Georgian mansion, built circa 1710.
+Georgian mansion, built around 1710.
 This historical building was preserved its authenticity and the best historical furnishings of Bermuda cedar.

 Other man made landmarks

 - Bermuda Botanical Gardens - Paget Parish.
-This 14.6 ha large garden was opened in 1898 and provides many beautiful views.
+This garden was opened in 1898 and provides many beautiful views, its area - 14.6 ha.
 Contains rich collection of plants, including the endemic Bermuda plants.
 Now this is the only place, where f.e.
 Governor Laffan's Fern (Diplazium laffanianum) is growing.